coveo/ui-kit/packages/quantic/force-app/custom-token/README.md

 # Custom Token Provider

-The Custom Token Provider is an example package that demonstrates how to generate a Search Token from an API Key using Coveo API.
+The Custom Token Provider is a sample package that can be used to demonstrate how to generate a search token from an API key using the Coveo Search API.

-It uses two components to do so:
+It uses the following components:

-- A [Custom Settings](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_customsettings.htm), to store the information such as the organization ID or the API Key<sup>1</sup>.
+- A [Custom Settings](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_customsettings.htm) to store the information such as the organization ID or the API Key<sup>1</sup>.

-- An Apex Class implementing the `ITokenProvider` interface defined in [force-app/main/default/classes/ITokenProvider.cls](../main/default/default/classes/ITokenProvider.cls).
+- An Apex Class that implements the `ITokenProvider` interface defined in [force-app/main/default/classes/ITokenProvider.cls](../main/default/default/classes/ITokenProvider.cls).

 The CustomTokenProvider Apex Class uses the Coveo API to generate a search token.
-For more information, you can check the [documentation](https://docs.coveo.com/en/56/) or the [swagger](https://platform.cloud.coveo.com/docs/?urls.primaryName=Search%20API#/Search%20V2/token) relative to this REST call.
+For more information, see [Search Token Authentification](https://docs.coveo.com/en/56/) or the [Swagger documentation](https://platform.cloud.coveo.com/docs/?urls.primaryName=Search%20API#/Search%20V2/token) for this REST call.

 ----
 Notes:
-1. As mentioned in [Salesforce Documentation](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_customsettings.htm), the usage of custom settings for credential storing purposes is only recommended for packaged code.
+1. As mentioned in the [Salesforce documentation](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_customsettings.htm), the usage of custom settings for credential storing purposes is only recommended for packaged code.